Chapter 02

 Talk about kangaroos!

-Neither had Barb been the only one at the hearing, who’d caught the scent of kangarooey-dooey.
-Anak senior, also had been ruminating some doubts as to whether or not his son had been honest before Council – especially, due to a completely unrelated incident two or three days ago; over something so minor, had his boy simply told him the truth, there’d of been no consequence, other than being told to “Do better next time.”
+Neither had Barb been the only one at the hearing, who had caught the scent of kangarooey-dooey.
+Anak senior, also had been ruminating some doubts as to whether his son had been honest before Council – especially, due to a completely unrelated incident two or three days ago.
+Over something so minor, had his boy simply told him the truth, there would have been no consequence, other than being told to “Do better next time.”
 Pride.
-That…The truth meant His boy had been socked a good one, by a smaller kid – the young lad, who had only wanted his sling, one which his own son had pouch-picked the youngster.
+That…The truth meant His boy had been socked a good one, by a smaller kid – the young lad, who had only wanted his sling, the same which his own son had pouch-picked the youngster.
 Nope!
 Anak Senior wasn’t touching that cage, and subsequently letting loose a chorus of hatchlings to go twittering throughout the village.
 Aside of whether or not Tommy committed attempted theft, his mother wasn’t fit to raise the boy on her own.
 No woman was.
-If she wanted her son back, she’d do well to get off the widow’s weeds, and get herself a husband.
-He briefly glanced over at one of the elder men seated therein – a widower, who’d a boy about Tommy’s age.
+If she wanted her son back, she would do well to get off the widow’s weeds, don a pretty dress, and get herself a husband.
+He briefly glanced over at one of the elder men seated therein – a widower, who had a boy about Tommy’s age.

-The next witness was clearly irritated with the whole charade, for she’d received the summons hardly a moment moments after putting on a loaf to steam – one which, by this time, threatened to become soggy.
+The next witness was clearly irritated, for she had received the summons hardly moments after putting on a loaf to steam – one which, by this time, threatened to become soggy.
 The question had nothing to do with slings, and everything to do with …kids.
-“Of course, the lad made off with one of my peach tarts – he’s a ten year old!”
+“Of course, the boy had made off with one of my peach tarts – he’s a TEN YEAR OLD!!”
+Before Council could either pose another question, or dismiss their current witness, Glorianna was half way out the entrance.
+Jorg, her husband, made a face to the men seated at the head table; a silent understanding between them, better for all to just let it go.

-Tommy’s turn to give account, he’d respectfully stated.
+Tommy’s turn to give account, he had respectfully answered the question, which had pertained to the day after.
 “Yes Sir, I did attempt to recover the sling which Anak had upon his person.”
 HAH!
 Good word usage, the gleam in his mother’s eyes met directly at Old Buzzard’s, beady pupils; the message clearly received - one spoken from the boy, whose mother had allegedly neglected her son’s lessons.
 Really??
 Barb’s mouth held a triumphant smirk.

-Unfortunately for Barb, the Council held the upper hand.
-The decision made, Chief Cainan lowered the gavel.
+Unfortunately for Barb, Council had the upper hand.
+The decision was made, Chief Cainan lowered the gavel.

 What ensued was unprecedented.
 In the blink of an eye, the little widow had flung a cupful of water in the headman’s face – that was, after calling him…of all things, an “ogre.”
-As if to get in the final dig, glaring at his great granddaughter in law’s face, now distraught – if not in shock, for having uttered that borderline obscene word - he calmly pulled out a rag, and dabbed the moisture.
-“You will bring Tommy, MY grandson, to my house, this evening.”
+As if to get in the final dig, Headman Jared, glaring at his great granddaughter in law’s face, one now distraught – if not in shock, for having uttered that word; he calmly pulled out a rag, and dabbed the moisture.
+“You will bring Tommy, MY great grandson, to my house, this evening.”

 That posed a problem.
-His two bark ones were in use, and the melon rind he’d been using was no longer serviceable.
+His two bark ones were in use, and the melon rind he had been using was no longer serviceable.
 The boy looked around.
 His eyes lit up.
-Upon an upper shelf sat a decent-sized bowl, he’d never seen his mom use and nearby was the stepping stool.
-Into his animal doctor pouch, he carefully placed the soft pear, the bowl, and a few grapes, which he’d pulled off from a cluster which sat in another basket.
-Joel wasn’t really allowed to linger in his mother’s pantry, and he didn’t want to call for his sister – who was out front, playing house with her friend – because she would ask questions.
+Upon an upper shelf sat a small bowl, he had never seen his mom use, propped nearby was the stepping stool.
+Into his animal doctor pouch, he carefully placed the soft pear, the bowl, and a few grapes, which he had pulled off from a cluster which sat in another basket.
+Joel wasn’t allowed to linger in his mother’s pantry, and he didn’t want to call for his sister – who was out front, playing house with her friend – because she would ask questions.
 Girls, and their stupid dollies, he wrinkled his face.
 Us boys have important things.
 Running to his first patient, he wanted to go “DING-DING-DING,” like the bell upon the Purveyor’s ambulance cart, but he knew the young rodent needed lots of quiet, because his injury was more than physical; his patient had undergone mental trauma.
 Who wouldn’t!
-Snakes, yeech; having seen another while on his rounds, he hoped two bird lizards would happen upon it, and eat it, from each end - and slow too.
+Snakes, yeech!
+Having seen another, while on a previous round, he hoped two bird lizards would happen upon it, and eat it, from each end.

-A few more days later, the boy was going through his black bag – the same one, he knew better than to place upon the table; a while back, he’d learned that pitch doesn’t come out of oil-cloths too readily, and had ended up, not only with a sound swat.
+A few more days later, the boy was going through his black bag – the same one, he knew better than to place upon the table; a while back, he had learned that pitch takes a bit to settle, and doesn’t come out of oil-cloths too readily; he had ended up, not only with a sound swat.
 Worse than that, he had to scrub out the stain, which had taken quite some time.
-Women’s work – bluuck!
+Women’s work.
 In the bottom of the pouch was the bowl – half of it lay on one end, the other half lay near the middle.
 Hhmm, he thought, he could fix it, then park it back upon the shelf.
 Good, he sighed relief, his father working elsewhere, Joel had question-free access to the glue pot.
-Dipping a stick into the substance, he carefully glued the two pieces together, then sat it elsewhere to fully dry, before taking the risk of returning it to where he knew he wasn’t supposed to be.
+Dipping a twig into the substance, he carefully glued the two pieces together, then sat it elsewhere to fully dry, before taking the risk of returning it to where he knew he wasn’t supposed to be.
 The fix-it, hadn’t been the best, but would have to suffice.
-He’d an idea.
+He had an idea.
 If he placed it just an index or two further back from its original location, all would be well.
-So, the boy had thought, but the shelf was a bit high – that entailed climbing upon the counter, for the step stool was elsewhere .
+So, the boy had thought, but the shelf was a bit high – that entailed climbing upon the counter, for the step stool was elsewhere.
 The little painted bowl was now back in place; all was well.
 Was well.
 That is, until he heard his mother’s footsteps.
 In the rush to get down from the counter, and safely away from the pantry, he knocked over a jar.
 It rolled, broke, sending coffee beans flying everywhere.

 Uh-o!